ShinraMage/Grimoire/StM4H4/07/index.md

         <td>3</td>
     </tr>
     <tr>
-        <td colspan="7">When dusk falls, the world unveils its hidden face to ElSkrik.
+        <td colspan="7">When dusk falls, the world unveils its hidden face to Skrik.
 His eyes, enhanced by the finest goblin tech, pierce through the veil of darkness, revealing the secrets that night holds.</td>
     </tr>
 </table>